Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 Under this plan, Medicare provides up to five subsidised allied health services per calendar year, shared across all eligible allied health providers such as chiropractors, physiotherapists, dietitians, podiatrists and psychologists.
 Your GP will determine which services are clinically appropriate based on your condition.

-What is a Chronic Disease Management Plan?
+What is a GP Chronic Condition Management Plan (GPCCMP)?

 Eligible chronic conditions may include: